nicofirst1/MotionBot/README.md

 * Edit file **token_psw.txt**, insert your token and password after the *=*
 * Edit the fallback_id in *Cam.py* -> *Telegram_handler* -> *__init__*, to your telegram id

-# HOW TO USE

-To start the bot simply use
-`pyhton main.py`
-If you want to run it even when you close the ssh connection use `nohup python main.py &`

 ## Parameter Tuning
  You may want to tune some parameters depending on your enviroment (light, distance...).
 Here you will find a complete list of